Advanced Mirage 2000 interceptor variants: Mirage 2000-5E (EI and EDA)

-Mirage 2000-5EI displayed in Gangshan Air Force Base, equipped with MICA EM missiles on the fuselage pylons, R.550 Magic IIs on the wingtips and a centerline fuel tank.
+ROCAF Mirage 2000-5EI displayed at Gangshan Air Force Base, equipped with MICA EM missiles on the fuselage pylons, R.550 Magic IIs on the wingtips and a centreline fuel tank.

 In November 1992, Taiwan ordered 48 single-seat Mirage 2000-5EI and 12 twin-seat Mirage 2000-5DI fighters.
-Deliveries began on 5 May 1997, with the first squadron achieving Initial Operational Capability (IOC) in November of that year.
-The Taiwanese Mirage configuration is optimized for air-defense missions, closely mirroring the French Mirage 2000-5F, but instead equipped with the full ICMS Mk.II self-protection suite, identifiable by its five fin-mounted antennas.
-Uniquely, aside from the French -5F, the 5EI/DI is the only Mirage 2000-5 variant configured exclusively for air-to-air combat, carrying no air-to-ground kinetic weapons, with the ASTAC SIGINT pod serving in the passive signal-gathering role.
+Deliveries began on 5 May 1997, with the first squadron achieving initial operational capability in November of that year.
+The Taiwanese Mirage configuration is optimized for air-defense missions, closely mirroring the French Mirage 2000-5F, but is instead equipped with the full ICMS Mk.II self-protection suite, identifiable by its 5 fin-mounted antennas.
+Uniquely, aside from the French -5F, the -5EI/DI is the only Mirage 2000-5 variant configured exclusively for air-to-air combat, carrying no air-to-ground kinetic weapons, with the ASTAC SIGINT pod serving in the passive signal-gathering role.
 Its offensive armament is limited to R.550 Magic II short-range infrared missiles and MICA EM beyond-visual-range missiles.

 Qatari Dassault Mirage 2000-5EDA participating in Odyssey Dawn.

-In July 1994 Qatar placed an order for 12 aircraft said to be worth around $280 million: 9 single-seat -5EDA and 3 biplace -5DDA, with the -5EDAs serialled QA90 to QA98.
+In July 1994 Qatar placed an order for 12 aircraft said to be worth around million: 9 single-seat -5EDA and 3 biplace -5DDA, with the -5EDAs serialled QA90 to QA98.
 These units retained all of the advancements developed for the Mirage 2000-9 family, with the addition of ground-attack capabilities tailor-made for Qatar's needs such as the integration of the Matra/BAe APACHE (an earlier iteration of the SCALP-EG dedicated to runway denial), AS30L, BGL 1000 with laser designator; and BAP 100, Durandal and laser guided bombs.
 The Thales ASTAC signal intelligence pod is also available.
 The first four Qatari Mirage 2000-5 (including some two-seat units) were delivered on 18 December 1997.
-In June 2023, Indonesia confirmed that it had signed a contract earlier in the year to purchase all 12 of Qatar's Mirage 2000-5 fighters through the Czech company Excalibur International, in a deal valued at $795.14 million.
+In June 2023, Indonesia confirmed that it had signed a contract earlier in the year to purchase all 12 of Qatar's Mirage 2000-5 fighters through the Czech company Excalibur International, in a deal valued at million.
 The acquisition followed Qatar's decision to retire the Mirages early as part of a broader modernization of its air force, which has recently seen orders placed for 24 Dassault Rafales, 24 Eurofighter Typhoons, and 36 Boeing F-15QAs.
 At the time, Indonesian Defense Minister Prabowo Subianto noted that the aircraft had logged only around 30% of their available flight hours, giving them an estimated service life of at least 15 more years.

 However, by January 2024, Indonesia announced its intention to delay, or more likely cancel, the purchase due to budgetary constraints.
-By June 2024, reports indicated that India had entered negotiations to acquire the Qatari Mirage 2000-5 fleet instead.
+By June 2024, reports indicated that India had entered negotiations to acquire the Qatari Mirage 2000-5 fleet instead to purchase spares and airframes for their fleet of Mirage 2000Is.